Southern Arizona's Watchable Wildlife

 Explore the wonderful world of birds that live around Patagonia Lake!
 From turkey vultures to tanagers, Patagonia Lake sports a wide variety of bird species waiting to be rediscovered.
 So bring your binoculars, bird books, sturdy hiking shoes, and plenty of water to enjoy your southern Arizona birding adventure!

-Bird walks take place Friday mornings at 9:00 a.m.
+Bird walks take place Friday and Monday mornings at 9:00 a.m.
 Participants meet at the head of the birding trail near site 12.

 Download a list of birds recently spotted in Patagonia Lake State Park and Sonoita Creek State Natural Area.